couple holding keys

 8. Borrowing From Your Retirement Account

-You generally don’t want to tap your retirement nest egg before retirement, but if no other funding sources are available, your individual retirement account (IRA) or 401(k) could be an option.
+You generally don’t want to tap your retirement nest egg before retirement, but if no other funding sources are available, borrowing from your retirement account, such as an 401(k), could be an option.

 You may be able to borrow up to $50,000 or half of the amount vested in your 401(k) — whichever is smaller.
 If you take this path, you are basically lending the money to yourself at market interest rates for up to five years.
 Keep in mind, though, that 401(k) plan providers will typically charge fees to process and service a loan, which adds to the cost of borrowing and repayment.
 Also, not all employers offer these loans.